 We conduct a portion of our research and development activities in India and we have sales and marketing activities in various countries outside of the United States.
 Most of these international expenses are incurred in local currency.
+Foreign currency transaction gains and losses are included in net interest and other income (expense), as they occur.
 We do not use derivative financial instruments to hedge our exposure to fluctuations in foreign currency and, therefore, our results of operations are, and will continue to be, susceptible to fluctuations in foreign exchange gains or losses.
+Historically, impact of foreign exchange fluctuations on the profit or loss has been immaterial.
 Interest expense relates primarily to the Company's line of credit facility.